Ragtime: Origins

 The composed ragtime of the 1890s had its origins in African American communities of the Mississippi Valley in general and St. Louis in particular.
 Most of the early ragtime musicians could not read or notate music, but instead played by ear and improvised.
 The instrument of choice by ragtime musicians during this time was usually a banjo or a piano.
 It was performed in brothels, bars, saloons, and informal gatherings at house parties or juke joints.
 These places were an excellent breeding ground for new music as European classical music was mixed with African-American folk songs.

 Cover for "La Pas Ma La" sheet music (1895).
 Words and music by Ernest Hogan.

-The first ragtime composition to be published was "La Pas Ma La" in 1895.
-It was written by minstrel comedian Ernest Hogan.
-Kentucky native Ben Harney composed the song "You've Been a Good Old Wagon But You Done Broke Down" the following year in 1896.
-The composition was a hit and helped popularize the genre to the mainstream.
+The earliest published ragtime composition appeared in 1895.
+Kentucky native Ben Harney's "You've Been a Good Old Wagon But You Done Broke Down" had its copyright registered in January 1895 by Greenup Music Co. in Louisville; Harney's song became a significant early hit that helped popularize the genre to mainstream audiences.
+In September 1895, Minstrel comedian Ernest Hogan registered copyright for "La Pas Ma La"; it is often mistakenly cited as the earliest published ragtime work by a Black composer, but Edward A. Berlin noted that "the bass is in the habanera style, the melody lacks the rhythms later associated with ragtime."
+In 1896, a coon song, "All Coons Look Alike to Me", was released by Hogan with a 'rag' accompaniment by Max Hoffman.
+Per Berlin, instrumental ragtime “emerged fully” in 1897 with the publication of around a dozen syncopated pieces.
 Another early ragtime pioneer was comedian and songwriter Irving Jones.